-Harvest Canadian Income & Growth Fund (the "Fund") is an investment trust established under the laws of the Province of Ontario pursuant to a Declaration of Trust dated May 31, 2010 and as amended and restated, being the inception date.
-There was no significant activity in the Fund from the date of inception to commencement of operations on June 29, 2010.
+Harvest Banks & Buildings Income Fund (the "Fund") is an investment trust established under the laws of the Province of Ontario pursuant to a Declaration of Trust dated September 25, 2009 and as amended and restated, being the inception date.
+There was no significant activity in the Fund from the date of inception to commencement of operations on October 23, 2009.
 The address of the Fund's registered office is 610 Chartwell Road, Oakville, Ontario, L6J 4A5.

-The Fund became an open-end mutual fund on June 20, 2012 (the "Conversion Date").
-On the conversion, the units became redeemable at the net asset value per unit on a daily basis, and the Fund became subject to National Instrument 81-102 Investment Funds.
+The Fund became an open-end mutual fund on October 18, 2011 (the "Conversion Date").
+On the Conversion Date, the Units became redeemable at net asset value per unit on a daily basis, and the Fund became subject to National Instrument 81-102 Investment Funds.

-The Fund's investment objectives are to provide unitholders with monthly distributions and maximize long-term total return for unitholders while reducing volatility.
-The Fund was created to provide investors with income and the potential for capital appreciation.
-As part of the investment strategy, the Fund will invest in an actively managed portfolio comprised primarily of dividend-paying equity and debt securities of publicly-traded utilities, industrial, communications, real estate and retail issuers domiciled in Canada.
+The Fund's investment objectives are to provide unitholders with monthly distributions and to maximize total return for unitholders.
+As part of the investment strategy the Fund will invest in an actively managed portfolio that will consist primarily of Banking Issuers, Other Financial Issuers and Real Estate Issuers.

 The Fund offers Series R, Series A, Series F and Series D units, only through registered dealers.
-On conversion, all existing unitholders at June 20, 2012 were rolled into Series R on the Conversion Date, on a unit-for-unit basis.
-New purchases in Series R are available, in an initial sales charge option.
-Series A units, which were created on June 20, 2012 but commenced operations on June 25, 2012, are available to all investors in an initial sales charge option and have a higher service fee than Series R. Series F units, which were created on June 20, 2012 but commenced operations on July 9, 2012, have no initial sales charge option and no service fees and are usually only available to investors who have fee-based accounts with the dealers.
-Series D units, which were created on June 20, 2014 but commenced operations on July 9, 2014, have no initial sales charge option, a lower service fee than Series R and Series A and are available to all investors.
+Series R is the series in which all existing unitholders at October 18, 2011 were rolled into on the Conversion Date, on a unit-for-unit basis.
+New purchases in Series R are available to existing unitholders only, with an initial sales charge option.
+Series A units, which were created on October 18, 2011 but commenced operations on October 22, 2011, are available to all investors with an initial sales charge option and have a higher service fee than Series R. Series F units, which were created on October 18, 2011 but commenced operations on October 27, 2011, have no initial sales charge option and no service fees and are usually only available to investors who have fee-based accounts with the dealers.
+Series D units, which were created on June 20, 2014 but commenced operations on July 9, 2014, have no initial sales charge option, and no service fees and are available to all investors.